 So this year, I drug my family through the process of getting professional photos taken and I put myself through the unnecessary stress of trying to design the perfect card.
 Now I still have to find time to send them out and hope I can do it before the holidays are over!

 The stress we feel during the holidays comes from so many different places and much of it is from the little things that add up.
 It’s not just from the extra gatherings we attend during this time of year and all of the gifts we run around searching for.

-THEN, once you’re at the event, some people have added stress about what they can eat or how they are going to refrain from eating too much.
+THEN, once you’re at the event, some of us have added stress about what they can eat or how we’re going to refrain from eating too much.